15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], Noticed [Company] recently hired [role] — that kind of signal usually means [company is scaling X function].
 We help teams at that inflection point [specific outcome].
 [Similar company] made the same move and [result].
 Worth a conversation?
 [Name]

-Why it converts: Executive hires signal strategic intent.
+Why it works: Executive hires signal strategic intent.
 A specific inference about what that hire means shows industry context.
+This works best when sent to the new hire's peer or manager, not the new hire directly.

 Pain-First Samples